-We ask, grovel and beg that you please fill out this registration form and send the bottom half to:
+We ask that you please fill out this registration form and send the bottom half to:

 MANLEY LABORATORIES REGISTRATION DEPARTMENT 13880 MAGNOLIA AVE.
-CHINO CA, 91710 USA
+CHINO CA, 91710

-Or you may FAX this form in to: +1 (909) 628-2482 or you may fill in the online warranty registration form found in the Tech Support section of our website www.manleylabs.com or you can be really diligent and register your warranty three times to see if we get confused!
+Or FAX to (909) 628-2482

-Registration entitles you to product support, full warranty benefits, and notice of product enhancements and upgrades, even though it doesn't necessarily mean that you will get them (Just kidding!)
+Registration entitles you to product support, full warranty benefits, and notice of product enhancements and upgrades.
 You MUST complete and return the following to validate your warranty and registration.
-Thank you again for choosing Manley gear and reading all the way through The Owner's Manual.
-(We really mean that sincerely, the bit about thanking you for choosing our gear.
-THANK YOU!!!)

-MODEL SERIAL #

-SUPPLIER

-ON AND SEND IT TO MANLEY LABORATORIES

-MODEL SERIAL #
+Thank you again.

+MODELSERIAL No

 PURCHASE DATE SUPPLIER

+PLEASE DETACH THIS PORTION AND SEND TO MANLEY LABORATORIES

+MODEL MANLEY 16x2 TUBE MIXER SERIAL No. MSMP

+PURCHASE DATE SUPPLIER

 NAME OF OWNER

+NAME OF STUDIO

 ADDRESS

 CITY, STATE, ZIP

-EMAIL:

 TELEPHONE NUMBER

-COMMENTS OR SUGGES TIONS?
+Comments?
+We appreciate your feedback!